 Steps to Becoming an Accountant in New Jersey

-Many banks and financial services companies, which are major employers of accounting professionals who work as auditors, controllers, and advisors, also call New Jersey home.
-Prudential Financial, another Fortune 500 company, is headquartered in Newark, Bloomberg Equities Group has its corporate headquarters in Princeton, and GM Financial Center is headquartered in Jersey City.
+Many banks and financial services companies are major employers of accounting professionals in New Jersey.
+For example, Prudential Financial, another Fortune 500 company, is headquartered in Newark.
+Bloomberg Equities Group has its corporate headquarters in Princeton, and GM Financial Center is headquartered in Jersey City.

 New Jersey Accountants: Salary and Job Trends

-Key industries here that support innovation and expansion are also some of the top employers for accountants in the state, and include everything from technology and biopharmaceuticals, to financial services and healthcare, to the industrial base and advanced manufacturing that is part of New Jersey’s legacy and character.
+Key industries here that support innovation and expansion are also some of the top employers for accountants in the state and include everything from technology and biopharmaceuticals, to financial services and healthcare, to the industrial base and advanced manufacturing that are part of New Jersey’s legacy and character.

-The gaming industry is still big business in Atlantic City too.
-Accountants here follow the AICPA’s Gaming Audit and Accounting Guide in performing routine audits for the tightly-regulated casinos that operate here.
+The gaming industry is still big business in Atlantic City, too.
+Accountants here follow the AICPA’s Gaming Audit and Accounting Guide when performing routine audits for the tightly regulated casinos that operate here.
 It’s interesting work for the accountants lucky enough to get it.
 These jobs are rare anywhere in the world, making New Jersey one of the few places where auditors can work outside the more routine realm of corporate audit and assurance services.
 Casinos like Borgata and Bally’s Atlantic City all employ accountants to ensure their gambling businesses run smoothly.

 The video game industry is another hot industry for accountants in New Jersey.
 Many digital gaming companies are headquartered here, including Blackburst Media in Glen Rock, Saber Interactive in Cranford, Slingo in Hackensack, and I-play in Plainsboro.